soe43/TrafficSim2017/README.md

 Preset map with grid system.
 Cars can move around the map in relation to one another.
 Turning will probably be basic, though.
-Might be orthogonal rather than radial turns
+Orthogonal rather than radial turns
 Include a debugging mode like the one on the model site.
 Create and understand the physics engine/model behind their movement.
 Research into how to improve their movement/turns (do they follow a certain curve, etc.)